 All investments present a risk of loss of capital.
-The maximum loss of capital on long equity securities and unit trusts is limited to the fair value of those positions.
+The maximum loss of capital on long equity securities is limited to the fair value of those positions.

-The investments of the Fund, and associated risks, are managed by a specialist Investment Manager, Lakehouse Capital Pty Ltd under an Investment Management Agreement (the IMA) that contains the investment strategy and guidelines of the Fund consistent with those stated in the Product Disclosure Statement.
+The investments of the Fund, and associated risks, are managed by a specialist Investment Manager, Victory Capital Management, Inc. ("VCM"), under an Investment Management Agreement ("IMA") approved by the Responsible Entity, and containing the investment strategy and investment guidelines of the Fund, consistent with those stated in the Product Disclosure Statement.